 Operating dates: year-round

-Amenities: hot showers, toilets, cooking shelters, hook-ups, dump station, drinking water, outdoor theatre, equipped luxury campsites oTentik, fire pits (permit costs 9.52 CAD/day)
+Amenities: hot showers (as of March 2024, shower building is closed until further notice due to construction), toilets, cooking shelters, hook-ups, dump station, drinking water, outdoor theatre, equipped luxury 21 campsites oTentik, fire pits (permit costs 11 CAD/day)

 Popular nearby attractions: Hoodoos Viewpoint, Bow Falls, Cascade Gardens, Johnson Lake, Cascade Ponds, Legacy biking trail, Tunnel Mountain hiking trail, Banff Upper Hot Springs, Sulphur Mountain hiking trail, Vermilion Lakes, Two Jack Lake, Lake Minnewanka

 When coming from Banff, this is the first campground which is open for tents and RVs all year round.
-Thereβs a Wolfβs Den Theatre where you can attend an evening program at 7:30 pm daily from June 22 to September 1.
+Thereβs a Wolfβs Den Theatre where you can attend an evening program at 7:30 pm daily throughout summer.

 Tunnel Mountain Trailer Campground